orsonteodoro/nano-ycmd/README.md

 omnisharp-server/omnisharp-roslyn that the big IDE editors have.
 It goes beyond word completion providing documentation about method signatures and real time syntax checking (currently not supported in nano-ycmd).

-#### How do I use this code completion feature?

-Just type and press Ctrl-letter.
-Use Ctrl-space to exit the code completion selections.

 #### What languages and dialects are supported?